ViktoriaThmrv/mental-health-survey/Project.md

 This SQL query examines whether the availability of anonymity influences individuals' likelihood of seeking help for mental health issues.
 It calculates the percentage of individuals who sought help when anonymity was provided compared to those who did not have anonymity.

 ### Query explaination
-Firstly, the subquery groups the survey data based on whether anonymity was offered or not.
-Within this subquery, it counts the total number of people in each group and the number of individuals who sought help `seek_help_yes`.
-And secondly, the outer `SELECT` statement utilizes the results obtained from the subquery to calculate the percentage of people who sought help in each respective group.
+This query analyzes data from the `mental_health_survey` table, specifically focusing on respondents' anonymity status regarding seeking help for mental health issues.
+It starts by grouping the data based on anonymity status, where respondents are categorized as either having anonymity `anonymity = 'Yes'` or not.
+Within each group, the query calculates three key metrics.

+Firstly, it computes the total count of respondents `total` within each anonymity category.
+Then, it determines the count of respondents who feel comfortable seeking help for mental health issues `seek_help_yes` within each anonymity group.

+Subsequently, the query calculates the percentage of respondents who sought help `seek_help_yes` out of the total count `total` within each anonymity category.
+This is accomplished by dividing the count of respondents who sought help by the total count and multiplying the result by 100 to express it as a percentage.

 ### SQL query
 ```sql